Menu Engineering for Bars: A Guide to Drink Menu Design & Layout

 - Name of the wine

 Your wine reps and distributors are familiar with the wines they sell.
 They may have some good tips for how to present certain bottles.

 Now that you’ve got all the wines’ details, you can organize your wine list.

 There are three ways you can organize your wine list: geography, grape, and style.

 Structuring your wine list by region or grape are fool-proof ways for people to get the lay of the land.
-It’s great because it lends a natural order to your wine list, it’s interesting to see what wines come from where, and you can literally not mess it up.
+It’s great because it lends a natural order to your wine list.
+It’s also interesting to see what wines come from where.
+And, let’s be honest, it’s really hard to mess up.
 Each wine has a region and a grape.
 It’s easy.

 Point being, organizing wines by style is far more subjective than by regions and grape, and much harder to get 100% right.
 If you want a controversial wine list, go for it.

-It’ll take time and effort to crunch all the numbers and get to a point where you can start getting creative with your drink menu, but it’s worth the soul searching.
+It’ll take time and effort to crunch all the numbers, but it’s worth the soul searching.

 Like for those times when you want to, say, look over all your pour costs and design the best drink menu ever.
 BinWise’s got you.